csswizardry/csswizardry.github.com/_posts/2026-04-02-what-is-css-containment-and-how-can-i-use-it.md

 the page, renders them lazily with `content-visibility`, and sets their placeholder size to one pixel wide and 250 pixels tall.
-These numbers are somewhat magic and the 250 is derived from ‘roughly how big the average paragraph on a page is’—nothing more complicated than that.
+These numbers are somewhat magic and the 250 is derived from ‘roughly how big the average paragraph on a page is’ — nothing more complicated than that.

 ### Accessibility and Script Considerations